 shows for Manhattan Neighborhood Network, featuring interviews and performances

-by Nina Hagen, Gwar, Hilly Kristal (CBGB), Phoebe Legere, Larry Mitchell,
+by Nina Hagen, Gwar, Hilly Kristal (CBGB), Phoebe Legere, Don Hill, Larry Mitchell,

 Darryl Hell, the Black Rock Coalition, Women in Music and many others.